cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 Summary of Benefits
 -------------------

-* **Availability** - By allowing multiple front-ends, failures of the front-end only result in a reduction of capacity.
+* **Availability** - By allowing multiple frontends, failures of the frontend only result in a reduction of capacity.
 Users currently connected still lose their session but can just reconnect to get back online.
-    * The failure of the back-ends will result in the loss of availability.
+    * The failure of the backends will result in the loss of availability.
 However, given that the data is distributed among multiple servers, the failure of a single server does not result the entire system being down.
 Our experience with AFS was that this type of partitioned failure was acceptable (if not ideal).
     * The failure of the mupdate master will cause write operations to the mailbox list to fail, but accesses to mailboxes themselves (as well as read operations to the mailbox list) will continue uninterrupted.
-    * At this point, there may be some ideas but no plans for providing a high availability solution which would allow for back-end servers or the MUPDATE server to fail with no availability impact.
+    * At this point, there may be some ideas but no plans for providing a high availability solution which would allow for backend servers or the MUPDATE server to fail with no availability impact.
 * **Load scalability** - We have not done any specific benchmarks to show that this system actually performs better.
 However, it is clear that it scales to a larger number of users than a single server architechure would.
 Though, based on the fact that we have not had any performance problems similar to when we were running a single machine, and we are handling about 20% more concurrent users, things have been a rousing success.
 * **Management benefits** - As with AFS, administrators have the flexibility of placement of data on the servers, "live" move of data between servers,
 * **User benefits** - The user only needs to know a single server name for configuration.
 The same name can be handed out to all users.